CompPhysics/MLErasmus/README.md

 ## Practicalities

 1. Lectures are in the morning, from 9am-12pm.
-2. Three hours of laboratory sessions for work on computational projects, from 2pm to 5pm;
+2. Four hours of laboratory sessions for work on computational projects, from 2pm to 6pm;
 3. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail;